stjude-dnb-binfcore/sc-epigenie/analyses/README.md

-# Using Analysis Modules in scATAC-Seq Workflow
+# Using Analysis Modules in Single cell ATAC-sequencing Workflow (scATAC-seq)

-This repository contains a collection of analysis modules designed to process and analyze single cell ATAC (scATAC) data from 10X sequencing technology.
+This repository contains a collection of analysis modules designed to process and analyze single-cell ATAC (scATAC-Seq) data from 10X sequencing technology.

 **Analysis modules**